bbadzioch/419_site/index.md

 with other students in this course, but you must write solutions entirely on your own.
 Copying solutions from other students or from any other sources is a violation of the UB academic integrity policy and may result in academic sanctions (reduction of the course grade, course failure etc.).
-Any use of generative AI (Chat GPT etc.) for homework problems is also prohibited.
+Any use of generative AI (Chat GPT etc.) for homework problems is prohibited.